 Pontiac Cove Marina has been in the Morgan family for more than 50 years.
 It began when Joe and Alice Morgan bought the business in 1964.
 Now, the third generation is a part of PCM's management.
 Read our story here.

 Pontiac Cove Marina (or Pontiac Boat Dock, as it was called in the early days) has been in the Morgan family since Joe and Alice Morgan bought it in 1964.

 They started out with a small store, featuring mainly fishing tackle and bait.
 They had a few boat slips and fishing boats to rent.
 Fishing was the main reason folks came to Bull Shoals Lake back then, and it continues to be a very popular pastime.
 But the purpose for spending time on the lake has evolved.
 Boating, swimming, scuba diving, water skiing, wakeboarding and sailing are a few of the many reasons people visit Bull Shoals Lake each year.

 Tim and his wife, Johnna, still own Pontiac Cove Marina today.
 Their daughter, Jabet, and her husband, Matt Wade, moved to Pontiac in 2006.
-Jabet manages the daily operations at the marina; Matt works full-time at the marina and is also a licensed professional land surveyor.
-They have two children, Lola (4) and Finn (2).
-Tim and Johnna's son, Caldwell, lives in Kansas City, Missouri, with his wife, Kate, and son, Liam (1).
-Caldwell is a civil engineer, and Kate is an elementary school teacher.
+Jabet manages the daily operations at the marina; Matt is a licensed professional land surveyor.
+He owns Ozark Country Land Surveying and serves as the Ozark County Surveyor.
+They have two children, Lola (7) and Finn (5).
+Tim and Johnna's son, Caldwell, lives in Edmond, Oklahoma, with his wife, Kate, and sons, Liam (4), Brewer (2) and a new baby boy on the way.
+Caldwell is an engineer, and Kate is an elementary school teacher.
 Joe passed away in 1983; Alice in 2000; Dan in 2012.